SeanPreusse/seanpreusse.github.io/_posts/2016-01-15-Linear_Regression.md

 ---
 title: "Learning Linear Regression"
 header:
-excerpt: "Linear regression is an approach for modelling the relationship between a dependant variable and one or more independent variables.
+excerpt: "Linear regression is an approach for modelling the relationship between a dependent variable and one or more independent variables.
 This can be useful to show ROI of a program."
 categories:
   - Machine-Learning
 tags:
   - Tutorial
 last_modified_at: 2016-01-15T15:11:19-04:00
 ---
-Linear regression is an approach for modelling the relationship between a dependant variable and one or more independent variables.
+Linear regression is an approach for modelling the relationship between a dependent variable and one or more independent variables.

-This type of analysis is great to show the ROI of a program, typically when the dependant variable is related to revenue or cost benefit.
+This type of analysis is useful at showing the ROI of a program, typically when the dependent variable is related to revenue or cost benefit.
 You can also use linear regression on time to predict when engagement or high stress may occur.

 ![](/assets/images/linear_regression/linear_regression.png)